-Plastic Surgery vs. Cosmetic Surgery: What’s The Difference And Why It Matters
+Plastic Surgery vs. Cosmetic Surgery: What’s The Difference?

 Before I started covering the medical aesthetics industry, I was a part of the overwhelming majority that is confused about the difference between a cosmetic surgeon and a plastic surgeon.
 And, needless to say, I knew even less about just how vastly different their credentials are.
 Finding the right doctor takes work, but knowing the questions to ask in order to ensure you find the most qualified provider will make the process a lot easier.